ntnhan-ds/digits_letters_recognition/README.md

 ### **Limited**
 * Because the model is only trained in the eminst dataset.
 Therefore, the data is not enough to be able to identify all other characters on the outside.
 * Image processing may cause the image to not retain all details such as: size, number of channels,... .
-This reduces performance
+This reduces performance.

 ### **Development**
 * Increase the amount of data and the data needs to be more diverse so the model can accurately recognize more characters.